 - an allergy to sumatriptan or any of the ingredients in IMITREX.
 See the end of this leaflet for a complete list of ingredients in IMITREX.

-Before you take IMITREX, tell your healthcare provider about all of your medical conditions, including if you:
+Before taking IMITREX, tell your healthcare provider about all of your medical conditions, including if you:

 - are breastfeeding or plan to breastfeed.
-IMITREX passes into your breast milk and may harm your baby.
+IMITREX passes into your breast milk.
+It is not known if this can harm your baby.
 Talk with your healthcare provider about the best way to feed your baby if you take IMITREX.